 By Niall McCullough

-Originally in hardback, AE is delighted to announce the reprint of this bestselling title in paperback for Winter 2014.
+Originally in hardback, Associated Editions is delighted to reprint this bestselling title in paperback.
 Dublin: An Urban History, a much expanded version of a book with a similar title published in 1989, has sold out several print runs and has now been reprinted and sized down to a lighter, paperback copy.
 It is still replete with over 350 illustrations and photographs of the city.
 Written by one of Ireland’s leading architects, the book is an exploration of Dublin’s city plan over time and provides a fascinating insight into the development of the city.
 It explores how settlers such as the Vikings and the Normans still influence the city plan we know today through overbuilding that has taken place through the years, and how looking at the layers underneath today’s Dublin can reveal much about our ancestors.
 The book looks at the way architecture, geography and history become intrinsically linked in a city like Dublin and addresses the evolution of attitudes to designing and building both public and private spaces.

 Format: 225mm x 225 mm